 This statement of purpose has been prepared in accordance with these requirements.
-It will provide a source of information to all areas of the Children and Young People's Department, partner agencies, fostering team staff, foster carers and prospective carers and children/young people.
+It will provide a source of information to all areas of People Services, partner agencies, fostering team staff, foster carers and prospective carers and children/young people.

 The statement will be reviewed no less than annually and amended accordingly.
 We will make sure that this document is updated every year.